masanoriohno/GRBAlpha_trigger_external_test/README.md

-# GRBAlpha_trigger_test
+# GRBAlpha_trigger_external_test
-Test modules for GRBAlpha trigger algorithm
+Test modules for GRBAlpha trigger algorithm by the external input